 Lorna Wendt, late founder of the Equality in Marriage Institute, and vocal advocate for women’s financial equality, was a founding sponsor, advisor, and partner in the MORE initiative.
 For 32 years, Lorna Jorgenson Wendt was a full-time wife, mother, manager of her home and corporate wife.
 Overnight, she became one of the most visible women in America and a pioneer in the quest for equality before, during and after marriage.
 Lorna had been married to Gary Wendt, former CEO of General Electric Capital, for over three decades when he took steps to end their marriage.
 When she was offered approximately ten percent of their assets, Lorna mustered the courage and strength to fight back, defending her role as an equal partner in their long-term relationship.

-Sarah Halpern-Meekin is an Assistant Professor of Human Development and Family Studies at the University of Wisconsin-Madison.
+Sarah Halpern-Meekin is an Associate Professor of Human Development and Family Studies at the University of Wisconsin-Madison.
 She is also an affiliate of the Institute for Research on Poverty, Center for Demography and Ecology, Center for Financial Security, and La Follette School of Public Affairs.
 Her research focuses on two primary factors shaping the lives of lower-income families: finances and family formation and dissolution.
 This includes examining social and welfare policies in place to support families.

 Dr. Litzelman is an Assistant Professor in the Department of Human Development and Family Studies at the University of Wisconsin-Madison.
 She is also an affiliate of the UW Carbone Cancer Center, the Center for Aging Research & Education, and the Center for Child and Family Well-being.
 Her research focuses on family caregiving and the impact of illness on families.
 Specifically, she studies how caregivers are impacted by their role, the internal and external resources that support them, and the interrelationships among caregiver and care recipient well-being.